b3j0f/simpleneed/README.md

 [![](https://github.com/b3j0f/simpleneed/raw/master/static/images/banner.png)](https://b3j0f.github.io/simpleneed/)

 # What is it ?
-A simple, free and open-source/data web/mobile application for helping homeless people.
-Without restrictions on locations (usable on the entire earth), universal (no text, only images and view mode for partially-sighted persons) and with the respect of user and homeless privacy (no need to be tracked,  logged in and personal information).
+A simple, free and open-source/data web/mobile application for helping homeless people or in precarious situation.
+Without restrictions on locations (usable on the entire earth), universal (no text, only images and view mode for partially-sighted persons) and with the respect of user and people to help privacy (no need to be tracked,  logged in and personal information).

 # Use case ?
 You have food to share ?
 Open the application, select a place around you where food is wanted and bring it there !

 # Why this application ?
-Injury prevention and assistance are strongly helpful for homeless people, and I am sure several people would like to help them without a mean to know how, where and when to help.
+Injury prevention and assistance are strongly helpful for homeless people and families in difficulty, and I am sure several people would like to help them without a mean to know how, where and when to help.

 With this kind of application, you can know with who to share food, discussion, feelings and much more, anytime and anywhere.
-There are more people ready to help than homeless people in difficulty.
+There are more people ready to help than people in difficulty.
 Let's use the technology to help each other to improve the society !

 # Why open-source/data ?
 The app [homeless+](http://homeless.com) is not working anymore.
 Without sources, it is impossible to launch this application on a new server.
 I want to develop an open-source/data application in order to make it [shareable, forkable](https://github.com/b3j0f/simpleneed/), [KISS](https://en.wikipedia.org/wiki/KISS_principle) and mainly not dependent from myself !